krahets/hello-algo/en/docs/chapter_searching/replace_linear_by_hashing.md

 ## 10.4.1 &nbsp; Linear search: trading time for space

 Consider traversing all possible combinations directly.
-As shown in the Figure 10-9 , we initiate a two-layer loop, and in each round, we determine whether the sum of the two integers equals `target`.
+As shown in Figure 10-9, we initiate a two-layer loop, and in each round, we determine whether the sum of the two integers equals `target`.
 If so, we return their indices.

 ![Linear search solution for two-sum problem](replace_linear_by_hashing.assets/two_sum_brute_force.png){ class="animation-figure" }